S3 method for gam

 .- method

 character; method used to generate theoretical quantiles.
-Note that
+The default is

 method = "direct"